 Best Flight: Red Eye or...

-There are many travel websites like Travelocity, Orbitz and Expedia which offer the 'fare watcher' services wherein you can enter the destination pairs and it will notify you via email as soon as the fares go low.
 However, for this option you need to be really quick and regular in checking your inbox.
-I have been using Travelocity since quite some time now and they usually send a link to book the lower fare flight in the email itself.
+The online travel agency Travelocity is beneficial as they usually send a link to book the lower fare flight in the email itself.
 However, there are limited seats available on that fare so the ones who book the seats first get lucky!